Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 Important!

-This price differential encourages investor funds to flow out of the Australian economy, increasing demand for the USD and devaluing the Australian dollar.
+The rate differential can encourage investor funds to flow out of the Australian economy, increasing demand for the USD and devaluing the Australian dollar.

 Did You Know?